simoneferrero/sf-minis-blog/content/blog/snowtroopers/index.md

 Since our next campaign will be based on Hoth, I decided to tackle one of the least interesting groups of miniatures that I have, and painted the Snowtroopers.

 I find it funny that their main color is cream, rather than white - after all, they are supposed to blend in the snow, and I think regular Stormtroopers are probably better at that than they are!
 Regardless, they provided a bit of a change from regular troopers and I wanted to have the bunch of them ready to be put on the table ASAP, which is why I didn't really spend too much time blending and glazing, but tried a slightly newer approach.
-Also, I painted these in batch - which was honestly a bit tedious and something I hadn't done (at lesat, not for more than 4 miniatures) since my first Lord of the Rings army of Uruk-hai, back when I was a teenager.
+Also, I painted these in batch - which was honestly a bit tedious and something I hadn't done (at least, not for more than 4 miniatures) since my first Lord of the Rings army of Uruk-hai, back when I was a teenager.
 These were the times!

 ---